mbbx6spp/puppet-nix/README.md

 **Ask forgiveness not permission.
 Subvert the system.
 And do it now.**

-If any of the Ruby fanboys currently managing your infrastructure asks what nix does, then just tell them its a web app that serves awesome cat gifs.
+If any of the Ruby fanboys currently managing your infrastructure asks what nix does, then just tell them its a web app that serves awesome dog gifs.
-They'll love it.
+They'll lose all interest!

 Quick distract them with real cat gifs.